If you love warm bread fresh from the oven (with butter melting on top) as much as we do you'll find tons more homemade bread recipes here.

 - Remove finished loaves from oven.
 Brush with butter.

-- Cool and slice.
+- Cool on a wire rack and slice.

 - Perfect!